lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

 Error diagnosis
 ===============

-When attempting to move the telescope via point_azel or Scheduler the faults are the followings:
+When attempting to move the telescope via point_azel or Scheduler, the faults are the followings:

 - The ATMCS get FAULT state ,  ATMCS provides specific error messages indicating faults in azimuth drives #1 and #2, with both fault bits activated.
 - The ATPtgg et FAULT state